 Davis has already pleaded guilty in the case and is cooperating with the investigation, the U.S. Attorney in Manhattan, Preet Bharara announced Thursday at a news conference in New York.

 Walters was arrested by the FBI in Las Vegas on Wednesday.
+He was scheduled for arraignment Thursday afternoon in U.S. District Court in Las Vegas.

 From 2008 through 2012, the SEC said, Davis passed Walters highly confidential information on Dean Foods, including sneak previews of at least six of the company's quarterly earnings announcements and advance notice of the spin-off of its profitable subsidiary, WhiteWave Foods Co.